 The Serenia Sleep RV mattress features well in most of the important aspects of a good RV mattress.
 It has a top 2-inch layer of open cell memory foam that absorbs the pressure of your pressure points.
 The top layer is of medium firmness (2.5 lb density), and this lies over a 6-inch layer of high density support polyurethane foam.
 The cover and foams are hypoallergenic, meaning that they protect from allergens such as dust mites.

 The cover is made using a 4-way stretch knit fabric which lies smoothly over the area of the mattress.
 The open-cell memory foam helps you sleep without getting too hot during the night.
 This is a close to a luxury regular bed as you get with a camper mattress.
-This is your best choice if you want to travel comfortably.
+This is the best choice if you want to travel comfortably.
 Its short sizes are ideal for campervans and other forms of RV.

 Editor’s Notes: This is an excellent choice of mattress for a motorhome.
 It is a good thickness at 8 inches and offers all you may want for in an RV mattress.
 It suits sleepers in all positions and provides you with a high level of comfort – just what you want after a day’s driving.
 There were no negatives to this mattress that we could find other than a lack of warranty information.